zendbit/zendflow/README.md

 # ZendFlow
 High performance asynchttpserver and web framework for nim language.
 This is ready for production :-) better run under nginx proxy. **for this release not supported windows, need to changes the zf.nims shell cmd to support windows system**

+***the asynchttpserver already migrate to zfblast server*** our http server implementaion using asyncnet with openssl ready.
+Using zendflow need to installed openssl and the compile flag default to -d:ssl

 ## Install Nim Lang

 Follow this nim language installation and setup [Nim Language Download](https://nim-lang.org/install.html)